Testing wave turbulence theory for Gross-Pitaevskii system: Numerical methods

 For integration on GPE with respect to time variable, we employ the exponential time differencing Runge--Kutta scheme of fourth order (ETD4RK) (see \cite{cox2002exponential}).
 In contrast to the classical Runge--Kutta scheme it provides good precision of approximation for both dissipative and dispersive partial differential equations (e.g., GPE as the latter), especially at the smallest scales of the Fourier space.

-In the Fourier space we compute 1D waveaction spectra $n^{\text{1D}}(k,t)$ defined by equation (\ref{eq:nk1D}) using its discrete space version:
+In the Fourier space we compute {the spherically-integrated} wave-action spectra ${n^{\text{rad}}}(k,t)$ defined by equation (\ref{eq:nk1D}) using its discrete space version:

 Here, $\Gamma_k$ is the spherical shell around $|{\bf k}|=k$ with the thickness of $D_k$, where $D_k$ equal to the mesh size $2\pi/L$ (spacing between the grid points in the Fourier space).
+Such spherically-integrated spectrum represents the wave-action density in the 1D space of $k=|{\bf k}|$: it is relevant to the situations when turbulence is (at least approximately) statistically isotropic.

-We run the code with resolutions $N_p=128$, $256$ and $512$ and fix the maximum $|{\bf k}|$ to be $k_{\text{cutoff}}$, so that the sizes of box are $L=2\pi$, $4\pi$ and $8\pi$, respectively.
+We run the code with resolutions $N_p=128$, $256$ and $512$ and fix the maximum $|{\bf k}|$ to be $k_{\text{cutoff}}$, so that the sizes of periodic box are $L=2\pi$, $4\pi$ and $8\pi$, respectively.
 For each spatial resolution, an appropriate constant time step is set, such that the relative variation of the global invariants is less than $10^{-4}$.

 A comment is due on the procedure of averaging in the GPE simulations.
 Strictly speaking, for computing the ensemble averaged spectrum and the PDF of $J_{\bf k}$ generated by the GPE, one should perform a large number of numerical simulations starting from independent random initial fields.
 Performing such a task is unrealistic because it would require computational resources which are far beyond the ones presently available.
-Instead of this, thanks to the statistical isotropy, we get the statistical averaging via using all wavevectors contained in a given spherical shell in the spectral space.
+Instead of this, thanks to the approximate statistical isotropy, we get the statistical averaging via using all wavevectors contained in a given spherical shell in the spectral space.
+Note that the statistical isotropy is present in the initial conditions, and it is approximately preserved throughout the simulations at the small scales (where the influence of the large-scale anisotropy due to the 3D periodic cube is minimal).